harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 #### My Top 3 Quotes
 - Run through the brick wall
 - Coinbase was running business at the Bermuda triangle of regulations, finance, and tech.
+- Brian had a pathological desire for self-improvement.

 #### Summary + Notes
 - Brian's vision was to create a platform where people can buy bitcoin without managing private keys.
 They can later transfer bitcoin to a wallet where private keys will be  self-managed.
 Brian and Ben split on this as Ben wanted fully decentralized platform.